karivarkey/Portfolio_Gigabyte/README.md

 # Personal Portfolio

 Welcome to my personal portfolio website!
-This project showcases my skills, projects, and background as a [Your Role – e.g., Front-End Developer, UI/UX Designer, etc.].
+This project showcases my skills, projects.
 It serves as both an introduction to who I am and a display of the work I’ve done.

 ## 🛠 Tech Stack